How Old Was Smokey The Bear When He Died

 Maintain Your Equipment

 Equipment malfunctions, such as faulty mufflers on vehicles and chainsaws, can also cause wildfires.
-Regularly inspect and maintain your equipment to ensure that it is in good working order.
-Keep vehicles properly serviced and ensure that mufflers are functioning correctly.
-When using chainsaws, clear away vegetation from the area and have a fire extinguisher nearby.
+Even so, keep vehicles properly serviced and check that mufflers are functioning correctly.
+Regularly inspect and maintain your equipment to confirm that it is in good working order.
+When using chainsaws, clear away vegetation from the area and have a fire extinguisher nearby Worth keeping that in mind..

 Sparks from equipment can ignite dry grass and brush, leading to fast-moving wildfires.
 By taking the time to maintain your equipment, you can significantly reduce the risk of accidental fires.